joyfullservice/msaccess-vcs-addin/README.md

 Not included in the export/import:
 * Customized toolbars, toolbar items, and menu items
 * Any external files
-* Pretty much anything that is not accessible by browsing the design, properties, and code of a Query, Form, Macro, or Module object.
+* Pretty much anything that is not accessible by browsing the design, properties, and code of a Query, Form, Report, Macro, or Module object.

 For the purposes of these instructions, assume your database is called `Application.accdb` and it is stored in `~/MyProject`.